vivensdev/Typescript-fundamentals/README.md

-# typescript-start
+# typescript-fundamentals
-Play project for learning and practicing TypeScript
+Play project for practicing TypeScript and teachin TypeScript